mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 ETL Notebook:

 - df.duplicated().sum() was used to check for duplicate data.

 - df.drop_duplicates() was used to drop duplicate data.

 - Converted datatypes to the appropriate types.

 - df_info was used to provide an overview of the dataset, list of columns and missing values.

 - dropna was used to remove missing values and isnull().sum() to check column for missing values.

 - Added a new column in the dataset which consisted of Quantity * UnitPrice.

 - info() to provide a summary of the dataset.

 - str.contains(r'\?' was used to remove cells which included special characters.

 - str.contains(r'[a-z] was used to remove cells which included lower case letters.

 - stats_summary was used to provide descriptive statistics.

 - to_csv was used to save the clean dataset.

 - pd.read_csv was used to load the clean dataset.

 Data Visualisation Notebook:

 - describe() was used for statistical summary.

 - Matplotlib was used to plot a pie chart for probability findings.

 - ttest_1samp was used for t testing to obtain p value and t-statistics.

 - Hisplot chart used to display distribution of transaction values.

 - Matplotlib line+bar chart was used for monthly trend analysis.

 - Matplotlib and y_pred was used to create a monthly trend analysis with linear trend line.

 - Plotly pie chart was used for sales by day analysis.

 - groupby was used in various analysis to group elements together such as CustomerID and Quantity.

 - Subplots and axes was used to create 3 visualisation on 1 line displaying top 6 customers by quantity, unit price and then total transaction value.

 - Kmeans.fit_predict was used for RFM clustering.

 - Scatterplots was used for popular products charts quantity and total transaction value.

 - Plotly line chart was used to display the top 6 product sales trend over 13 months.

 - ttest_ind was used to validate all 3 hypotheses.

 - Boxplot was used to display Customer Spending Comparison: UK vs Non-UK.

 - Bar chart was used to display Average Revenue: Weekdays vs Weekends.

 - Bar chart was used to display Average Transaction Value: Holiday vs Non-Holiday Months.

-I structured the data analysis techniques to include as much variation as possible from the LMS i.e. charts were used across the board of seaborn, matplotlib and plotly.
-I ensured that i had something to include for each method as well as picking out the best techniques related to what i wanted to produce.
+I structured the data analysis using a diverse range of techniques drawn from the LMS, incorporating visualisations from libraries such as Seaborn, Matplotlib, and Plotly.
+Care was taken to apply an appropriate method for each analytical objective, ensuring both variety and relevance in the techniques selected to support the insights being presented.

-I did decide against an area chart for the customers section as it visually looked messy, therefore i opted for a simple bar charts. bar charts gave me the visual i needed, very simple, clear and concise.
+I chose not to use an area chart for the customer analysis section, as it resulted in a cluttered and less interpretable visual.
+Instead, I opted for bar charts, which provided a clearer, more concise representation of the data and effectively communicated the intended insights.

+In the summary statistics section, the histogram visualisation of the t-test results was omitted, as it provided minimal visual value and did not contribute meaningful insights.

-I did decide against creating a visual representation of the RFM cluster of customers in addition to the tabled results. a visualisation was created, however the visual did not bring much inform forward by just looking at it.
-Therefore i decided to summarise this section with key insights, conclusion, suggest recommendations and improvements, and ethical and social considerations.
+I chose not to include a visual representation of the RFM customer clusters alongside the tabulated results.
+Although an initial visualisation was created, it did not convey additional meaningful insights beyond what was already presented in the data table.
+As a result, I opted to summarise this section through key insights, conclusions, and evidence based recommendations.
+Additionally, ethical and social considerations were included to provide a more comprehensive interpretation of the analysis.

-I did have some challenges in deciding what types of charts i wanted to use for my confirmed sections within the data_visualisation notebook.
-However i used AI to provide me with the benefits and downfalls of using particular charts.
-I then was able to make a decision on the best fit charting for the circumstance.
+I encountered some challenges when selecting appropriate chart types for specific sections within the data visualisation notebook.
+To support this decision making process, I utilised AI tools to evaluate the advantages and limitations of various chart types.
+This allowed me to make informed choices regarding the most suitable visualisation methods for effectively communicating the insights in each context.

-I did encounter some challenges with Figma as I have never used it before.
-This was overcome by a colleague simply explaining how Figma works, which gave me the understanding and confidence to build a wireframe manually.

-I used AI with ideation in relation to understanding what elements are heavily viewed for an online retail business.
-I was also able to research and obtain information in regards to business goals and objectives ideas.
-I was then able to build my business requirements and hypotheses.
-Using AI, i was able to decide what visualisations i wanted to create for an online retailer.

-I used AI to understand some coding scripts to gain some knowledge and better understanding on how it works such as ttest and probability.
+I encountered initial challenges when using Figma, as I had no prior experience with the tool.
+However, with guidance from a colleague who provided a clear explanation of its functionality, I was able to develop a sufficient understanding and the confidence needed to manually construct a wireframe for the project.

+AI was utilised during the ideation phase to explore key elements commonly prioritised in online retail businesses.
+This supported my understanding of relevant business goals and objectives, which informed the development of appropriate business requirements and hypotheses.
+Additionally, AI tools facilitated the selection of suitable visualisation techniques aligned with the analytical needs of an online retail context.

+AI tools were employed to support my understanding of specific coding scripts, particularly those related to statistical methods such as t-tests and probability.
+This enhanced my conceptual knowledge and provided clarity on the practical implementation of these techniques within the analytical process.

-Some written content was refined using AI to achieve a more formal and academic style.
+Selected written content was refined with the support of AI tools to enhance clarity, coherence, and adherence to a formal academic writing style.

 ## Ethical considerations

-- The online retail dataset came from Kaggle and does not have any legal or societal issues.
-There was no personal data within the dataset which could expose or identify anything personal to a particular individual.
+- The online retail dataset, sourced from Kaggle, presents no legal or societal concerns, as it contains no personal data that could potentially identify or expose individual information.

-- Within the ETL notebook, i have included ethical, legal and social implications for data handling.
+- The ETL notebook incorporates a dedicated section addressing the ethical, legal, and social implications associated with data handling practices.

-- Within the data_visualisation notebook, i have included ethical and societal considerations commentary under each hypothesis and RFM customer analysis.
+- The data_visualisation notebook includes commentary on ethical and societal considerations relevant to each hypothesis and the RFM customer analysis.

 ## Wireframe

-The dashboard wireframe was created in Figma to outline the layout for the dashboard.
-A search was conducted using "lookscout" in the community section, to be able to manually create a wireframe.
+The dashboard wireframe was developed using Figma to establish a preliminary layout for the dashboard.
+A search utilising the term “lookscout” within the community section informed the manual creation of the wireframe.

-It includes key components, such as summary cards for quick key points and charts (line, bar, pie and map).
-This wireframe will serve as a guide only while designing the interactive dashboard.

-As it is a guide only, it will act as a rough idea of how the dashboard should look.
-Therefore, The dashboard may not replicate this exact design when creating the dashboard and changes may occur.
+Key components were incorporated, including summary cards for highlighting essential metrics, as well as various chart types such as line, bar, pie, and map visualisations.

+This wireframe functions solely as a conceptual guide to inform the design of the interactive dashboard.
+Given its provisional nature, the final dashboard may diverge from the wireframe, with modifications implemented during the development process as necessary.

 **Wireframe Design:**